Skip to main content

 Is the JYNNEOS vaccine safe for those living with HIV or with compromised immune systems?

-Yes, the level of immune response is the same for those living with HIV or who have a compromised immune system.
-It is vital that those that are immunocompromised receive a second dose 28 days after the first dose due to potentially less immune response.
+Yes.
+The level of immune response is the same for those living with HIV or who have a compromised immune system.
+It is vital that those who are immunocompromised receive a second dose 28 days after the first dose due to potentially less immune response.

 What should I do if I have a serious reaction to the vaccine?

-Though unlikely, there are reported severe allergic reactions, such as: hives, swelling of the face & throat, difficulty breathing, a fast heartbeat, dizziness, and weakness.
+Though unlikely, there are reported severe allergic reactions, such as hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, and weakness.
 Call 911 or go to the nearest hospital if exhibiting these symptoms.

 Can I get the vaccine at the same time as other vaccines?

-Yes, except for Pfizer or Moderna COVID-19 vaccines due to an increased risk of myocarditis (inflammation of the heart), which is particularly high for young adult males.
-Waiting 4 weeks after JYNNEOS to get a COVID-19 vaccine is recommended.
-However, if you have had a mpox exposure, you should still get the JYNNEOS vaccine.
+Yes.
+Except for Pfizer or Moderna COVID-19 vaccines, due to an increased risk of myocarditis (inflammation of the heart), which is exceptionally high for young adult males.
+Waiting four weeks after JYNNEOS to get a COVID-19 vaccine is recommended.
+HOWEVER, if you have had a mpox exposure, you should still get the JYNNEOS vaccine.

 How well does JYNNEOS work?